tigerfarm/arduino/Altair101/README.md

 I just want a computer that looks and feels like the limited edition that was available in 1975.
 That version did not have any interfaces.
 It cost $621 with extremely limited utility.
-If I had worked during one high school summertime, I could have bought one and had few bucks to spare.
+If I had worked during one high school summertime, I could have bought one and had a few bucks to spare.
 I didn't buy one because without the other parts, there was little it could do.
 It couldn't even store programs that were entered.
 A usable disk drive cost $1,980, 3 times the price of the computer.